continue reading." /> continue reading." />

 Now: The former school’s main building still exists and is now the George Washington Carver Museum and Cultural Center.

 Before: The Union Station of the Southern Pacific and Santa Fe Railroads was constructed in 1923, ushering in tourism to the Valley and promoting greater national visibility.

 After: Phoenix waved goodbye to Union Station’s last Amtrak train in 1996.
-With a Valley Metro Rail station just a half mile away, you can easily walk from Phoenix’s present transportation infrastructure to see the outside of the Mission Revival style train station.
-Union Station is currently owned by Sprint and was placed for sale last year.
+With a Valley Metro Rail station just a half-mile away, you can easily walk from Phoenix’s present transportation infrastructure to see the outside of the Mission Revival style train station.

 Then: Built in 1928, it’s known for its corner entrance and red brick façad.
 Located in the Warehouse District just a stone’s throw from the Union Pacific Railroad, it once housed a café on the first floor and apartments on the upper level.

-Now: Gerardo’s and the adjacent Arvizu’s El Fresnal Grocery Store (1900) will be adaptively reused as part of a new residential project, The Battery apartments, coming online spring 2021.
+Now: Gerardo’s and the adjacent Arvizu’s El Fresnal Grocery Store (1900) will be adaptively reused as part of a new residential project, The Battery apartments, coming online in 2021.